PMArkive/css-client-skybox/README.md

 - completely rebuilt from a csgo plugin by Deathknife (https://github.com/Deathknife/skybox) to work on the old engine
 - uses SQLite to store and load player skyboxes across maps.
 - requires connect extension (https://forums.alliedmods.net/showthread.php?t=162489), windows included in repo.
-- still incomplete and only tested on LAN, may be buggy. see todo.
+- only tested on LAN, may be buggy. see todo.
 - does not use IP.

 ## cfg